Stillorgan Castle

 of St John of God respectively.

-GENERAL Frequently noted as the site where the Wolverstones lived and
+GENERAL Frequently noted as the site where the Wolverston family lived

-where Stillorgan Manor House was, but the Manor lands were more likely to have been
+at Stillorgan Manor House ,however the Manor lands were more likely to have

-at the site of Stillorgan Park House as per Rev N Donnelly DD (Lord Bishop of Canea).
+been at the site of Stillorgan Park House as per Rev N Donnelly DD (Lord Bishop of

-It it thought to have been known as Mount Eagle or Eagle House locally as it had three
+It is thought to have been known as Mount Eagle or Eagle House locally as it had

 In 1836 it was to let or the interest in the lease sold on 20 acres.
 It was described as a